symengine/symengine/README.md

     cmake .
     make

-This will configure and build CSymPy in the default Release mode with all code and compiler optimizations on.
+This will configure and build SymEngine in the default Release mode with all code and compiler optimizations on.

 Run tests: